This easy vegan cheese sauce recipe is a handy way to rustle up a simple sauce when you want a bechamel type sauce that’s vegan and gluten free.

 Heat, check the flavours, then serve with your favourite meal.

-Variation Two: Creamy Vegan Cheese Sauce for Making Cauliflower Cheese, Lasagne etc.
+Variation Two: Easy Vegan Cheese Sauce Recipe for Making Cauliflower Cheese, Lasagne etc.

-For this second variation, you need 1 onion finely chopped, 2 cloves garlic (also chopped), 2 tsp cumin, 1 tsp turmeric, some fresh or dried parsley salt & pepper.
+For this second variation, you need 1 onion finely chopped, 2 chopped cloves garlic, 2 tsp cumin, 1 tsp turmeric, some fresh or dried parsley salt & pepper.

 The basis of the sauce making is the same only this time you leave the onions and garlic to really infuse into the oil.
 Cook them that much longer until they’re really cooked through.